pkardas/notes/books/code-complete.md

 Experience doesn't help with optimisation.
 A person's experience might have come from an old machine, language or compiler.
 You can never be sure about the effect of an optimisation until you measure the effect.

+## Chapter 32: Self-Documenting Code

+Unit development folder - informal document that contains notes used by a developer during construction - main purpose is to provide a trail of design decisions that aren't documented elsewhere.

+Detailed-design document - low-level design document, describes the class-level or routine-level design decisions.

+Internal documentation (within the program) is the most detailed kind of documentation.
+The main contributor to code-level documentation isn't comments, but good programming style, good variable names, clear layout and minimisation of control-flow and data-structure complexity,

+> **Good comments don't repeat the code or explain it.
+They clarify its intent.
+Comments should explain, at a higher level of abstraction than the code, what you are trying to do.**